Samirgc/m2x-dot-net/README.md

 * [Classes](https://github.com/attm2x/m2x-dot-net/blob/master/ATTM2X/ATTM2X/Classes)

- This folder contains the most classes for parameters that can be used within the API calls.
+ This folder contains most classes for parameters that can be used within the API calls.

 Example
 ==========================